A Story of Connection

 Her Story

-We met for a coffee and I wanted to thank her so much for giving me a bit of light when I was in the darkest period of my life.
-I’m honoured to have met her and am forever grateful.
+We met for a coffee to share perspectives.
+It was a chance to thank her for bringing light to my darkest time.
+I’m honoured to have met her and deeply grateful.

 Research shows that music can stimulate brain activity in remarkable ways, even for patients in comas.
 Familiar melodies and soothing tones may activate neural pathways, potentially aiding recovery and providing emotional relief in overwhelming medical situations.
 ICU delirium, a condition often experienced by patients in intensive care, can be terrifying, but live music has been shown to reduce anxiety and create a sense of stability.